An active-set method for sparse approximations. Part I: Separable $\ell_1$ terms: Semismooth Newton method

 and the SSN sub-problem can be expressed as $\min_{x,y} \hat{\psi}(x,y)$.
-If $g(x) = 0$, then this smooth primal-dual merit function can be used to globalize the SSN.
-For properties as well as an analysis of this merit function, we refer the reader to \cite{OMS:ArmaOmhe,COAP:GillRobi}.
-However, in the non-smooth case we have to resort to a different globalization strategy.
+If $g(x) = 0$, then this smooth primal-dual merit function can be used to globalize the SSN, without any additional assumptions.
+For properties as well as an analysis of this merit function, we refer the reader to \cite{COAP:GillRobi}.
+In the nonsmooth case we have to resort to a different globalization strategy.
 Here we use the following merit function to globalize the SSN: